 Sarah Lynne Bowman, scholar, professor and game designer writing frequently on the practice of role-playing games.

 Steph Holl-Trieu, artist and researcher interested in imbrications and slippages between media theory, symbiotic ecology and historical materialism.

 Susan Ploetz, artist who deals with bodymind-technology interactions, imagination as interface and emancipatory emotional dissonance in her LARP designs.

-Tom K Kemp uses RPG design, improvised filmmaking and animation to parse the eerie consequences of global bureaucratic and economic systems on intimate and immediate human relations.
+Tom K Kemp, artist using RPG design, improvised filmmaking and animation to parse the eerie consequences of global bureaucratic and economic systems on intimate and immediate human relations.